Geta/geta-packages-foundation-sandbox/README.md

 ## 🚀 Overview

-This sandbox is a fork of [Optimizely Foundation](https://github.com/episerver/Foundation) designed to serve as either:
+This sandbox is a fork of [Optimizely Foundation](https://github.com/episerver/Foundation) designed to serve as a submodule for Geta's open-source packages.
-- A standalone development environment
-- A submodule for Geta's open-source packages

 Featuring integrated [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) support for streamlined orchestration and enhanced developer productivity.